Who is a Companion?

-The Companion facilitates the delivery of the programme to children, young people and adults in a safe environment, using methods that promote a peer-support focus.
+The Companion facilitates the delivery of the programme to children, young people and adults in a safe environment, using methods that promote a peer support focus.
 Group facilitators are described as Companions to identify their role of accompanying the children, both individually and as a group, as they journey through experiencing, adjusting and developing new life skills in response to personal loss.

 The role of a Companion is critical to the Seasons for Growth process.
 An effective Seasons for Growth Companion is a person who: